Direct to Handset / Direct To Device Technology

 • Works with standard modern 4G and 5G smartphones with Australian carrier support.

 • Examples in Australia include Starlink with Optus and Telstra, Lynk Global and TPG (rollouts tba).
-NB: Telstra launched their satellite-to-mobile service on 3rd June 2025 for Samsung Galaxy S25 series devices and on 7th June for eligible customers on iPhone 13, iPhone 14, iPhone 15 and iPhone 16 (all models), with latest software & on eligible plans.
+NB: Telstra launched their satellite-to-mobile service in June 2025 for eligible customers with compatible handsets, latest software & on eligible plans.

 • Line of Sight/Outdoors: A clear line of sight to the sky will be essential for a DTH connection.
 Trees, buildings, or weather may block signals.